BOOKQ/CS370-FALL2024-TEAM9-BOOKQ/CODE/README.md

 window - download maven and send to your path

-steps to run <Make sure you are in the servelet-example folder>
+steps to run //Make sure you are in the servelet-example folder//

 1.  mvn clean install
 2.  mvn clean package